Reading time: ~8 minutes

 FROM payment;

-Result: Returns the smallest value in the amount column.
+Result: returns the smallest value in amount.

-MIN(column) and ORDER BY column LIMIT 1 — are they always the same?
+MIN(column) vs ORDER BY ...
+LIMIT 1

-SELECT MIN(column_name) FROM table_name;
+SELECT MIN(column_name)

-NULLis sorted first in your DBMS (for example, in MySQL/MariaDB withASC), the second query may returnNULL, whileMIN()still returns the minimum non-NULLvalue.
+NULLfirst, the second query may returnNULL, whileMIN()still returns the minimum non-NULLvalue.

-Reliable version equivalent to MIN():
+A reliable equivalent to MIN():

 SELECT column_name